Records pertaining to Estate of

 The following is a list of the separate property of A. J. Sparks, deceased:

-a half acres, part of a grant to Antonio F. Zambano and improvement: =1800.00
+A tract of land in Nacogdoches County, containing four hundred eighty seven and a half acres, part of a grant to Antonio F. Zambano and improvement: =1800.00

 A Negro man Emanuel aged about 31 years=1300.00